jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Actor

-A base class in GZDoom.
-All classes that are based on `Actor` are also referred to as "actors."
-The absolute majority of objects that can be spawned in the game (such as monsters, weapons, decorations) are actors.
+A base class in GZDoom (the inheritance chain is Object→Thinker→Actor).
+The classes based on `Actor` are also referred to as "actors."
+The absolute majority of objects that can be spawned in the game's world (such as monsters, weapons, decorations) are actors.
 The base `Actor` class contains all actor logic (such as gravity, velocity, collision) and all native actor functions.

 ### Anonymous function